Grauenwolf/CleanArchitecture/README.md

 There is one outlier, the `ValueObjects` folder.
 That has some interesting things going one, so it's going to get a separate dedicated round.

+## Round 18 - Problems with Colour

+To put it bluntly, `Colour` and its base class are hot mess.
+We'll start with `ValueObject`.

+Consider these signatures.

+    protected static bool EqualOperator(ValueObject left, ValueObject right) protected static bool NotEqualOperator(ValueObject left, ValueObject right)

+What are these?
+If you aren't paying close attention, they appear as though they are overriding the `==` and `!=` operator.
+But that's not the case.
+And if you look at the Microsoft article where they got this class, you can see it isn't used anywhere in the official example either.
+Basically, it just exists to confuse the reader.
+So they have to be deleted.

+Next let’s look at `Equals`.

+    protected abstract IEnumerable<object> GetEqualityComponents();

+    public override bool Equals(object? obj)
+    {
+        if (obj == null || obj.GetType() != GetType())
+        {
+            return false;
+        }

+        var other = (ValueObject)obj;
+        return GetEqualityComponents().SequenceEqual(other.GetEqualityComponents());
+    }

+This needs to allocate an `IEnumerable<object>` and a `IEnumerator<object>` every time you perform an equality check?
+And if any of the properties on the subclass are value types, those will trigger further allocations due to boxing.

+This is just madness.
+While it would be nice to have a generic base class that handles equality checks, this isn't the way to do it.
+Equality operations need to be fast and allocation-free because they are often called inside a tight loop.

+The `GetHashCode` operator needs to go for the same reason.

+Another reason to get rid of `GetHashCode` is that it cannot be safely overriden on mutable objects.
+(Or more specifically, on mutable values in an object.)

+Moving up the stack, we look at `Colour` itself.
+The first problem is the empty static constructor.
+That just needs to go away as it hurts performance for no benefit.

+Next is the private, parameterless constructor.
+Being private and never called, it has no reason to exist.

+Oh wait, it is called.
+But only by this disaster of a function.

+    public static Colour From(string code)
+    {
+        var colour = new Colour { Code = code };

+        if (!SupportedColours.Contains(colour))
+        {
+            throw new UnsupportedColourException(code);
+        }

+        return colour;
+    }

+The first change I would make is to use the `Colour(string code)` constructor like it does everywhere else in the file.
+It makes no sense that this one method decided to use `new Colour { Code = code }` instead of `new Colour(code)`.

+Then I would delete the line entierly and repalce it with:

+    var colour = SupportedColours.FirstOrDefault(c => c.Code == code);

+If you are going to look up an immutable object anyways, you might as well return it.
+Otherwise, you could have just used a normal constructor instead of a static factory method.

+Then I would ask, "Why are we restricting colors in the first place?".
+What harm is there in letting the user pick their own color?

+Next up this this property.

+    public string Code { get; private set; } = "#000000";

+You should change that from `private set` to `init`, but the old pattern isn't really bad, just old fashioned.

+What we should be more concerned about is `"#000000"`.
+Why is the property being initialized to an invalid value?
+That color is not on the approved list.
+And why does it need to be initialized at all when the value is going to be set by the constructor?

+    protected static IEnumerable<Colour> SupportedColours

+First, this should be marked as `private`, not `protected`.
+The `Colour` class was not designed to be inherited from.

+It should return a `Dictionary<string, colour>` so that color codes can be quickly checked.
+Enumerating the list of colors is not expensive in time because the list is so short, but it's still a bad practice when a more apporpriate data structure is avaiable.

+Better yet, it should use an `ImmutableDictionary<string, colour>` since the list can never change and the items in the list are also immutable.

+If you decide to not remove the constructor call in `From(string)`, you could even use an `ImmutableHashSet<string>`.

+Next on the list are the conversion operators.

+    public static implicit operator string(Colour colour)
+    public static explicit operator Colour(string code)

+One can make good arguments for and against the idea of being able to convert between a `string` and a `Colour` object, but those arguments are moot because these conversions are not used anywhere in the code.
+So they are going to be deleted too.

+In the end, all of these complaints were meaningless.
+What we should have done first is check the UI to see if anything actually used `Colour` in the first place.
+It doesn't.
+So `Colour`, `ValueObject`, and their ancellary code can all be deleted.

 *****